vkeggers/DeNovo-Nematode-Pipeline/README.md

 The html files are files that display the information in a graphical way using icarus viewer.
 To view these files, you need to download them to your local machine and then click to open them.

+OPTION 1: use HPC GUI

+If you are using the web browser HPC access, then navigate to the files tab.
+Type the path to the directory with the file you want to download, select the file, and click download.

+OPTION 2: using HPC from computer terminal

 ```
 #logout of the hpc
 exit